-(c) Persons applying for a permit required by this rule shall at the time of application pay a fee of $25.
+(c) Persons applying for a permit required by this rule must at the time of application pay a fee of $25.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]